Jane Henson

-Jane Ann Henson (née Nebel; June 16, 1934 – April 2, 2013) was an American puppeteer and the wife of Jim Henson.
+Jane Ann Henson (née Nebel; June 16, 1934 – April 2, 2013) was an American puppeteer and co-founder of Muppets, Inc. with her husband Jim Henson.

 Early life

-Jane Ann Nebel was born and raised in St. Albans, Queens, she met Henson when she was a senior and he a freshman at the University of Maryland, College Park.
+Jane Ann Nebel was born and raised in St. Albans, Queens.
+She met Jim Henson when she was a senior and he a freshman at the University of Maryland, College Park.

 Nebel was a member of Alpha Xi Delta sorority.